JoeCooper/consciousness/BODY.md

 8.2.
 (Justification) Physical severance of the corpus callosum results in a lateralized loss of ability to report on sensations from the body.

 8.3.
-(Justification) No verifiable means exists to share consciousness across bodies.
+(Justification) No consistent and verifiable means exists to expand consciousness beyond a singular nervous system.

 8.4.
 (Justification) Consciousness is reported to include many qualia at once, which are received in various physical places by the brain's many parts.